All Episodes

 He's still viable next week.

-I got to take a break, folks, but as you can tell, we are just getting warmed up.
+I've got to take a break, folks, but as you can tell, we are just getting warmed up.

-It's hard to believe it's seven years ago, but CBS had a sit-down interview with uh with uh John Kerry, who uh served in Vietnam.
+Remember during the 2004 presidential campaign, it's hard to believe it's seven years ago, but CBS had a sit-down interview with John Kerry, who served in Vietnam.

-And uh he couldn't get it right.
+And he couldn't get it right.

-They gave him how many Takes to get it.
+They gave him how many takes to get it.

 Remember, we've got the tape, and we had it.